hsheraz/MNIST/README.md

 # MNIST
-A custom single-layered perceptron is created with input, output and weight layers to classify images using the MNIST and FMNIST dataset.
+A custom single-layered perceptron created with input, output and weight layers to classify images using the MNIST and FMNIST datasets.